 After quickly establishing that no mainstream lenders would take on the lending, Duncan started speaking to his private bank contacts.
 Investec Bank was on the list, a lender that we have built a strong relationship with and who specialise in lending to high net worth individuals, individuals with an annual income of more than £300k typically.

 Our clients’ incomes had dipped below the £300k benchmark in the latest year and so this presented another negotiation, but given the strength and simplicity of our communication, we were able to fully play the many merits of the case in context in order to bend the normal rules of acceptance.
 Investec gave their initial approval and was happy to consider the deal if further considerable information about the trust’s financial position could be provided.
 With assets including a notable property in the tourism sector, this information was sought.

 Unfortunately, the pandemic threw an unexpected spanner in the works and the deal was delayed.
-Undeterred, Duncan, with the help of his case manager Nick who was the paraplanner here, continued to gather the needed documentation from the trust to prove the strength of the case.
+Undeterred, Duncan, with the help of the case management team, continued to gather the needed documentation from the trust to prove the strength of the case.
 Even though the tourism sector had taken a seismic revenue hit due to the pandemic, the team were able to provide plentiful documentation and even a letter of credit so that in October the deal was back in a position to proceed.

 Reviewing the detailed and comprehensive proposal that the team put forward, Investec’s response was positive and the Credit Committee actually agreed to lend over the original amount to repay the trust loans in full as well as refinance one of the Buy to Let properties that the client was paying a higher than average interest rate on.
 This meant that not only were we able to secure the full funding that the client needed in the face of all of the challenges, we were also able to lower their ongoing monthly costs.